 Food printing could also be a solution to malnutrition and challenging dietary concerns‚ the team believes.

 “Instead of eating something mass-produced‚ one could soon consume something designed just for individual needs and tastes‚ on demand‚” said Visser.

 Besides simply practical applications‚ the printer also provides an outlet for chefs to test their culinary creativity with the likes of hexagonal chocolate creations and gelatinous carrot cubes.

-- Serena Hawkey is on a study abroad programme with Round Earth Media
+• The author of this article, Serena Hawkey, is on a study abroad programme with Round Earth Media.